ZarthaxX/CTF-writeups/2020 Onapsis CTF Ekoparty/I lost my files!/README.md

 The challenge mentions some files, and we are given a folder called *files*, which contains around 1000 files, of 31Kb each.
 It also mentions that the files were ciphered with a stream cipher, and that there are three files whose content format is kind of known.
 And the most important part, the keystream used along all the files was the same.

 A stream cipher is just a way of encrypting data, that consists of one simple step.
 We have the plain text that we want to encrypt, and a key stream that is basically a string that has the same length of the plain text.
-And the algorithm itself consists of doing an *XOR*, char by char, byte by byte, where each one of the plain text is *XORed* with the corresponding one in the keystream.
+And the algorithm itself consists of doing an *XOR*, between each one of the plain text characters and the corresponding one in the keystream, and this is the encrypted string.

 The important thing to notice here is that *XOR* operation can be reversed.
 In our particular case, we have files that were encrypted with the same key, so for two different files we have the following:
 ```